GetanehT/Restaurant-Booking-System/README.md

 * Social media links for better connectivity.

 #### The Home Page
-Content
+* Content
-Home Page (index.html)
+* Home Page (index.html)
-Smartphones Deal Webpage
+Ethiopian Flavors Restaurant Webpage
-The Ethiopian Flavors Restaurant Booking System is a responsive web application designed to provide an intuitive and user-friendly platform for restaurant customers to view the menu, check opening hours, and make reservations.
+* The Ethiopian Flavors Restaurant Booking System is a responsive web application designed to provide an intuitive and user-friendly platform for restaurant customers to view the menu, check opening hours, and make reservations.
 The site features a clean and modern design, with a focus on accessibility and performance across devices.

 ![home view](https://github.com/GetanehT/Restaurant-Booking-System/blob/main/asset/images/homep.png)